-All make-up work must be completed by Monday, December 4 at noon.
+All make-up work must be completed by noon Wednesday, December 4.

-- ◆ Exams If you have a conflict due to a UF sponsored event or an assembly exam in another course with a higher course number, you need to bring your documentation to Professor Tornwall in Little 374 at least one week (otherwise 5-point penalty) before the exam to sign up for the make-up which will be given within one week of the test date. - If you miss for any other valid reason you must notify Professor Tornwall within a week of the exam (otherwise 5-point penalty).
-To be eligible for this make-up you must receive at least four points from the Lecture Participation or Video Checkpoint bonus points by the end of the semester.
-This make-up will be given at the end of the semester. - There is a 10-point penalty for missing the final due to negligence.
+Exams - If you have a conflict due to a UF sponsored event or an assembly exam in another course with a higher course number, you need to bring your documentation to your coordinator at least one week (otherwise 5-point penalty) before the exam to sign up for the make-up which will be given within one week of the test date.

+If you miss for any other valid reason you must notify your coordinator within a week of the exam (otherwise 5-point penalty).
+To be eligible for a make-up you must receive at least four points from Lecture Participation by the end of the semester.
+This make-up will be given at the end of the semester. • There is a 10-point penalty for missing the final due to negligence.